Fouchy potatoes, a TikTok viral sensation for the most buttery potatoes ever, is the most perfect side dish ever.

 - salt and pepper

 Absolutely!
-If you have a different type of potato in house, for example red potatoes or Yukon Gold, its fine to use or mix those in.
+If you have a different type of potato in-house, for example, red potatoes or Yukon Gold, it’s fine to use or mix those in.

 Are TikTok’s Fouchy Potatoes worth your time?

 Truthfully they are really good.
-Just like our loaded baked potato casserole recipe, this dish is soft, flavorful and delicious.
+Just like our loaded baked potato casserole recipe, this dish is soft, flavorful, and delicious.
 One change that we would make is reducing the heavy whipping cream by half and the butter on top, to maybe 2 tablespoons.
-Mine had a POOL of butter on top when I cooked it.
-It was good, but needed to be mixed up to eat, since it was so much butter.

 How to make Fouchy Potatoes